 With just about 10 minutes of prep, this recipe is great to add to the slow cooker before heading out for the day.
-You’ll come home to a slow cooker full of tender, juicy pulled pork, perfect for sandwiches and so much more.
+You’ll come home to tender, juicy pulled pork, perfect for sandwiches and so much more.

 Other than the pork, you probably already have everything needed to make this recipe.
 This list is short and sweet!
 Here’s the lineup: